How Meth Affects the Female Body

 Some researchers suspect that use of meth causes an actual shrinking of gray matter, which can lead to developmental issues and rocky recovery from later life stressors.
 Most agree that methamphetamine use causes permanent damage to the neural network, effectively interrupting messages transmitted by the brain’s neurons.

 The female body is already loaded with its own complexities.
-Female teenagers who don’t use meth are already faced with complex and confusing physical and mental issues, especially those that relate to their emotional and sexual development.
+Female teenagers, particularly, who don’t use meth are already faced with complex and confusing physical and mental issues, especially those that relate to their emotional and sexual development.
 By introducing a chemical that works on the intricacies of the brain that control key developmental components, women who use meth place themselves at risk for developing serious physical and mental disadvantages that may last their lifetimes.

 Need more info?